androdri1998/graphql-api/README.md

 # graphql-api

-This is a project to practice graphql api and node.js
+This is a project to practice GraphQl and Node.js

 # Libs